 At 11,249 feet, the summit of Mt.
-Hood stands tall over the Pacific Northwest Landscape.
+Hood stands tall over the Pacific Northwest Landscape, a mecca for mountaineering.
 Getting to its peak is no easy task.
-Be prepared, go with a guide, and your reward will be nothing short of amazing.
+Be prepared, go with Timberline Mountain Guides, and your reward will be nothing short of amazing.

-We highly recommend contacting Timberline Mountain Guides before beginning your adventure.
-TMG’s guides have received professional training through the American Mountain Guides Association, and all have wilderness-based medical training.
-To be a professional guide, one must be committed to their own learning process- as well as their clients-through specialized training and personal experience.
-It is this dedication to professional training and raising the bar for mountain guiding standards in America that sets TMG apart from other guide services.
+We highly recommend contacting Timberline Mountain Guides before beginning your mountaineering adventure.
+Timberline Mountain Guides have received professional mountaineering training through the American Mountain Guides Association, and all have wilderness-based medical training.
+To be a professional guide, one must be committed to their own learning process, as well as their clients’, through specialized training and personal experience.
+It is this dedication to professional training and raising the bar for mountain guiding standards in America that sets Timberline Mountain Guides apart from other guide services.